clearwater/octopress/source/about/index.markdown

 -----------------

 {% img right /resources/thermo_backlit.png LED Backlighting %}
-Gaugette is a project detailing the construction of custom analog gauges using an Arduino microcontroller and Switec X25 stepper motors.
+Gaugette is a blog detailing the construction of custom gauges and gadgets using Arduino microcontrollers or Raspberry Pis.

+It was originally created to document the creation of analog gauges using Switec X25 stepper motors, but the focus is now broader; it turns out not every gadget needs an analog gauge.
+Go figure.

 What is a Switec X25?
 ---------------------